malithjayasinghe/adaptive-concurrency-control/README.md

-Adpative conurrency control POC
+Adpative Conurrency Control POC

-Based on the optimal thread pool size computed the numbers of threads are reducded/increased.
+-  Dynamically adjusts the thread pool size based on a calculated value